Basic Science Physiology

 DiseaseNCS FindingsEMG FindingsKey Distinguishing Feature

-ALS Normal sensory NCS; CMAP may be low Widespread fibs + fascs; large MUPs; reduced recruitment in ≥3 regions Widespread denervation + normal sensory = motor neuron disease
+ALS Sensory NCS usually normal; CMAP may be low (abnormal SNAPs → search for mimics/coexisting neuropathy, not automatic exclusion) Widespread fibs + fascs; large MUPs; reduced recruitment in ≥3 regions Widespread denervation with sensory usually normal = motor neuron disease pattern; abnormal SNAPs do NOT automatically exclude ALS

 GBS (AIDP) Demyelinating: slow CV, prolonged DL, conduction block, temporal dispersion Fibs if secondary axonal loss; reduced recruitment Absent/prolonged F-waves early (often first abnormality)